What’s the best way to sell items that customers don’t want? Here are three ways to handle gift basket leftovers.

-That’s what you hope, especially if you’re new to this business.
-My suggestion is to realize that your hope won’t come true.
+That’s a shame, but true, especially if you’re new to this business.
+My suggestion is to realize that such a situation is inevitable.

-Every retailer has products in stock that sell slowly or don’t sell at all.
+Every retailer has products in stock that sell slowly or are simply non-sellers.
 Clearance aisles prove that fact.

 Parts of your inventory are going to be very popular (chocolates, cookies, beverages, cheeses, etc.), and other parts will flop.
 No one will want it.

 All designers experience this.
 I certainly did.

 However, as your business matures and you understand your clients’ preferences.
 You’ll make smarter buying decisions, your inventory will turn quicker (you’ll sell more of what you buy), and there will be less waste and misspent money.

 That part of your success will come in time, so be patient.